Prusa Mini/Mini+ Acrylic Enclosure Box Case Cover Kit

 The Prusa Mini was released in November of 2019 and was an immediate hit, with waiting times of months to get one.
 We were lucky enough to buy the first day and so only had to wait two months.
 The Mini itself is a wonder of engineering designed to reduce costs and increase reliability.
 The cantilevered hot end gets all of the attention, but the redesigned hot end with its custom integrated heat sink is both simpler and more effective than on its bigger MKS cousin.

 The only thing the Prusa Mini lacks is an enclosure to make full use of its capabilities, as well as retain the smells and air contaminates from melting plastics.
 This product is a professional-grade, cool-looking enclosure you can assemble in under an hour.
+This is the second version of this enclosure, recently updated to accommodate both the plain MINI and the Prusa MINI base.

 Advantages of adding a 3DUPfitters enclosure: